MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sales-trial-faq.md

 ---
-title: "Sales Premium Trial FAQ | Microsoft Docs"
+title: "Sales Trial FAQ | Microsoft Docs"
-description: "Solutions to common questions related to Dynamics 365 Sales Premium trial sign up and management.
+description: "Solutions to common questions related to Dynamics 365 Sales trial sign up and management.
 Learn how to resolve platform and app-specific issues."
 author: lavanyakr01
 ms.author: lavanyakr
-ms.date: 02/08/2022
+ms.date: 03/23/2022
 ms.topic: get-started
 ms.custom: template-trial-faq
 ms.reviewer: shujoshi
 ---
-# Dynamics 365 Sales Premium trial FAQ
+# Dynamics 365 Sales trial FAQ

 The Sales trial offers a straightforward experience for sign-up, login, and usage.
 However, if you're stuck or have questions about the trial, check out this page for answers.